Choreography by John Cranko (1967)

 Scene 2: in Tatiana’s private rooms in the palace

-This time Onegin has written the passionate love letter and Tatiana doesn’t know how to deal with it.
-Fidgeting with the pages burning in her palms, she begs her husband (heading off on state business) to stay with her.
+This time it’s Onegin who has written the passionate love letter and Tatiana who doesn’t know how to deal with it.
+Fidgeting with pages that seem to burn her palms, she begs her husband (heading off on state business) to stay with her.
 While touched as usual, tender and tactful, Gremin chooses duty over passion like a normal husband.

-This time Onegin is not a hologram bursting out of a mirror, but a man in the flesh literally crawling on his hands and knees in desperation.
+This time Onegin is not a hologram bursting out of a mirror, but a flesh and blood man who literally crawls on his hands and knees in amorous agony.
 Older, wiser – he’s grown a mustache at least –seeking absolution and transcendence, Onegin imagines that she must take him back and save him from those long dark nights of the soul.
 He begs for the kind of love he finally understands to be real and true, even if the passion it arouses risks destroying them both.

 So, if you were Tatiana, what would you do?